DEFRA/ffc-development-guide/docs/kubernetes-cluster-management/eks.md

 To check you are using your correct AWS account run the `aws iam get-user` command.

 ## Interact with EKS cluster
-All of the below process require this first step to be complete as a prerequisite.
+All of the subsequent processes require this first step to be completed as a prerequisite.

 - connect to FFC AWS VPN using 2FA
 - clone private repo containing kubeconfig file for relevant cluster